greydevv/pytyper/DOCUMENTATION.md

 sd = SessionData(tests)
 ```

-Notes:\
+Exceptions:\
-Notice how the required parameter, **tests**, must be a list of type TestData.
+The required parameter, **tests**, must be a list of type TestData.
 This is required for the success of calculations done on the statistics across all tests taken within this session.
-Therefore, the initializer will throw an error if the types of the items in the list are not all of type TestData:
+Therefore, the initializer will raise an exception if the types all of the items in the list are not of type TestData:

 > TypeError: SessionData constructor not properly called!